 This week we feel more like tourists than travellers.
 There are so many nice things to do in Cape Town that you almost must leave your apartment and go somewhere.
 If you want you could stay for three months here and still not be bored.
 So what things should you do in Cape Town with two young kids?

 First of course we went to Boulders beach.
-Boulders is famous for its colony of African penguins that yoP1000221u can see up-close.
+Boulders is famous for its colony of African penguins that you can see up-close.
 There is a nice visitors centre with a boardwalk along the beach allowing for fantastic views of penguins who come here to breed.
 But you can also walk a bit further and have a picnic on the beach where the penguins are sitting right next to you.
 If you are lucky you can swim with the penguins.

-Both tP1000245o and from Boulders we drove via Chapman’s Peak Drive.
+Both to and from Boulders we drove via Chapman’s Peak Drive.
 This is a famous 9 km route between Houtbay and Noordhoek and is one of the most spectacular marine drives in the world.
 The route has 114 curves and skirts the rocky coastline of Chapman’s Peak.
 Everywhere it provides great views of the ocean and beaches below and the mountains above.
 Great to take one or more stops and make some nice photographs.

 Nearby our apartment is the World of Birds.
 This is the largest bird park in Africa and has over 3 000 birds (and small animals) of 400 different species.
 Its atmosphere is less fancy than most other tourist attractions, but with small children it is well worth a visit.
 As part of homeschooling our kids this year, we took the opportunity to learn the kids about birdlife in Africa.